This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

-Whipped Cottage Cheese Dessert Cups are simple, satisfying, high in protein and perfect for low-carb or keto diets and anyone who loves cheesecake...but doesn't want the extra work and calories!
+This Whipped Cottage Cheese Dessert is simple, satisfying, high in protein, and perfect for low-carb or keto diets.
+Enjoy it as pudding or ice cream.

-Savor each bite and satisfy the urge for something indulgent!
-I usually enjoy it after dinner.
-But, it's equally perfect for breakfast or as a snack, much like Overnight Chia Seed Pudding.
+Savor each bite of this cheesecake-like mixture and satisfy the urge for something indulgent!
+I usually enjoy cottage cheese pudding after dinner, but it's equally perfect for breakfast or as a snack.

 How to "whip" cottage cheese

-Use a food processor or blender to make cottage cheese the consistency of pudding.
-An immersion blender and a NutriBullet can do the job too.
-It take's about one minute.
+Use a food processor or high-speed blender to make cottage cheese the consistency of pudding.
+An immersion blender and a NutriBullet also do the job.
+It takes about one minute.

-Add sweetener and vanilla to the food processor at the same time OR it can be done later.
+Add sweetener and vanilla to the food processor at the same time.

 Tip: Process the entire tub while you have everything out for a quick dessert when you want it.